HEX Minutes 10/24/2024October 24, 2024

 HEARING EXAMINER DICKMAN: Just taking a little break.

-MR. BROOKER: I don't care if it's on; there's no one in the
+MR. BROOKER: I don't care if it's on; there's no one in the audience.

 MR. BOSI: Okay.